toddcf/code-snippets/css/typography.md

 Each webpage should have only one H1 element, meaning only one main heading.

-## Line Spacing
+## Line Height

-Line spacing is the vertical distance between lines of text.
+Line height is the vertical distance between lines of text.

-1. Use line spacing between 120% and 150%.
+1. Use line height between 120% and 150%.

 `line-height: 145%;`